rakutentech/android-perftracking/README.md

 You can verify this by enabling debug logs as shown in [Enable Debug Logs](#debug).
 You will see "Error loading configuration" log in failure scenario.

 ### Check Sending data to eventhub
-* Performance Tracking data of your app will reflect in the relay portal after few hours.
+* Performance Tracking data of your app will reflect in the Rakuten App Studio portal after few hours.
 * You can even verify this by enabling debug logs as shown in [Enable Debug Logs](#debug).
 You will see "SEND_METRIC" AND "SEND" in logs.

 ## <a name="migration-guide-1.0"></a> Migrating from 0.x to 1.x
 If you have already integrated the Performance Tracking SDK in a 0.x version (0.1.0, 0.1.1 or 0.2.0) you need to follow these steps to migrate to 1.0.0 and newer.

 * Subscription key meta in manifest changed from `com.rakuten.tech.mobile.perf.SubscriptionKey` to `com.rakuten.tech.mobile.relay.SubscriptionKey`.
-If you still use the former meta key in your manifest replace it with the latter, [refer to the section on configuring the subscription key](#subscription-key).
+If you still use the former meta key in your manifest replace it with the later, [refer to the section on configuring the subscription key](#subscription-key).

 ## <a name="changelog"></a> Changelog
 ### 1.0.0 (In Progress)